pboutinaud/SHiVAi/README.md

-# SHIV-AI: SHIVA preprocessing and deep learning segmentation workflow
+# SHiVAi: SHiVA preprocessing and deep learning segmentation workflow

 The shivautils package includes a set of image analysis tools for the study of covert cerebral small vessel diseases (cCSVD) with structural Magnetic Resonance Imaging.
-More specifically, it installs **SHIV-AI**, the full pipeline for preprocessing, AI-based segmentation, and reporting of cCVSD biomarkers.
+More specifically, it installs **SHiVAi**, the full pipeline for preprocessing, AI-based segmentation, and reporting of cCVSD biomarkers.

-The SHIV-AI segmentation tools currently include Cerebral MicroBleeds (CMB),  PeriVascular Spaces (PVS) (also known as Virchow Robin Spaces - VRS), and White Matter Hyperintensities (WMH).
+The SHiVAi segmentation tools currently include Cerebral MicroBleeds (CMB),  PeriVascular Spaces (PVS) (also known as Virchow Robin Spaces - VRS), and White Matter Hyperintensities (WMH).
 The 3D-Unet model weights are available separately at https://github.com/pboutinaud.

 The tools cover preprocessing (image resampling and cropping to match the required size for the deep learning models, coregistration for multimodal segmentation tools), automatic segmentation, and reporting (QC and results).